How is Zeffy free?

 3. Decide on the Fundraising Campaign to Execute

-Your fundraising plan should define the core annual fundraising campaigns you intend to run throughout the year and relevant details for each campaign.
+Your fundraising plan should define the core campaigns you intend to run throughout the year and relevant details for each campaign.
 Factor the following in:

-• Plan the type of campaign: Peer-to-peer fundraisers to auctions, walk-a-thons to galas, and campaigns to bake sales; there is a plethora of fundraising ideas for nonprofits to pursue.
+• Plan the type of campaign: Peer-to-peer fundraisers to auctions, walk-a-thons to galas, and campaigns to bake sales; there are many fundraising ideas for nonprofits to pursue.
 When picking one, take note of your donors’ and nonprofit's budget.
 Focus on campaigns that resonate with your ideal donors and persuade them to donate.

-• Set a budget: Consider your previous fundraising campaign expenses to see how much of your budget you will need to allocate for activities in the coming year.
-Pay attention to administrative, marketing, fundraising, programming costs, and additional expenses.
+• Set a budget: Consider your previous fundraising campaign expenses to see how much you must allocate for activities in the coming year.
+Attention to administrative, marketing, fundraising, programming, and additional fees.

-• Follow a timeline: Set a date and time for each campaign; even if it's simply a rough timeline.
-Decide when you're going to execute your campaign so that your events are properly spaced.
+• Follow a timeline: Set a date and time for each campaign, even if it's a rough timeline.
+Decide when you will execute your campaign so that your events are correctly spaced.
 You don't want to host campaigns back-to-back or leave too much time in between.

 • Create a fundraising plan calendar: Visualise how your plan will play out throughout the year.
 Compile documents essential elements of the planning phase, including fundraising activities, staff responsibilities, deadlines, and estimated revenue and expenses per phase.